Towards more sustainable homes

-In order to decrease the greenhouse gas emissions from its direct operations, Kingfisher works to improve the energy efficiency of its buildings and lower the impact of its transports.
+In order to decrease the greenhouse gas emissions from the use of its products, Kingfisher works to improve the performance of its ranges.

 hrough various actions across its value chain, Kingfisher works to improve the energy efficiency of its buildings and lower the impact of its transports.
 These actions are part of the company’s roadmap to reduce its absolute scope 1 and 2 greenhouse gas emissions by 37.8% by 2025 compared with a 2016/17 baseline.
 This target is approved by the Sciences Based Targets initiative, confirming it aligns with a 1,5°C trajectory.